Luigi (character): Actor portrayal

 Much like his appearance, Luigi's vocal portrayal has fluctuated over the years.
-Mario Kart 64, in which many characters were voiced for the first time, some characters, including Luigi, had two different voices; the North American and European versions of the game feature a low-pitched voice for Luigi, provided by Charles Martinet, who also voices Mario, Wario, and Waluigi.
-The Japanese version uses a high-pitched, falsetto voice, provided by the then French translator at Nintendo Julien Bardakoff.
+Mario Kart 64, in which many characters were voiced for the first time, some characters, including Luigi, had two different voices; the North American and European versions of the game feature a low-pitched voice for Luigi, provided by Charles Martinet, who also voiced Mario, Wario, and Waluigi.
+The Japanese version uses a high-pitched, falsetto voice, provided by the then French translator at Nintendo, Julien Bardakoff.
 Inconsistent voice acting continued with many Nintendo 64 games; all versions of Mario Party feature Bardakoff's high-pitched clips from Mario Kart 64.

 Luigi retained this higher voice in Mario Party 2.
 In Mario Golf, Mario Tennis, and Mario Party 3, his voice returned to a lower state.
 Since then, with the exceptions of Mario Kart: Super Circuit and Super Smash Bros.
-Melee, Luigi has consistently had a medium-pitched voice, performed by Martinet.
-In Mario Kart: Super Circuit, Luigi's voice was the same high pitched voice from the Japanese version of Mario Kart 64.
+Melee, Luigi has consistently had a medium-pitched voice, performed by Martinet until 2023 and Kevin Afghani since 2023.
+In Mario Kart: Super Circuit, Luigi's voice was the same high-pitched voice from the Japanese version of Mario Kart 64.
 In Super Smash Bros. and Super Smash Bros.
 Melee, Luigi's voice is made up of clips from Mario's voice taken from Super Mario 64, with raised pitches.
 In Super Smash Bros.
 Brawl, Super Smash Bros. for Nintendo 3DS and Wii U, and Super Smash Bros.
 Ultimate, he has his own voice (which is medium-pitched) instead of a pitched-up version of Mario's.
-Luigi will be voiced by Charlie Day in the upcoming 2023 film adaptation.
+Luigi was voiced by Charlie Day in the 2023 film adaptation and 2026 film adaption and was given a somewhat higher-pitched voice.

-Characteristics

-Luigi is portrayed as the taller, younger brother of Mario, and is usually seen dressed in a green shirt, dark blue overalls, and a green hat with a green "L" insignia.
-Although Luigi is a plumber like Mario, other facets of his personality vary from game to game; Luigi always seems nervous and timid, but is good-natured and can keep his temper better than his brother.
-A baby version of the character named Baby Luigi debuted in Super Mario World 2: Yoshi's Island, who is held captive by Kamek.
-He also appeared in Mario & Luigi: Partners in Time as a playable character along with Baby Mario.
-He is voiced by Charles Martinet, just like his adult self.
-Being the younger twin of Mario, Luigi is presumed to be also 24 years old.

-While it has not been made official, Daisy may be Luigi's romantic interest.
-They were a romantic couple in the Super Mario Bros. film and in Mario Kart Wii they are seen in statue dancing together.
-She was his caddy in NES Open Tournament Golf as Peach was to Mario.
-Also on Daisy's trophy in Super Smash Bros.
-Melee, it says that she is possibly Luigi's answer to Mario's Peach.